devopsdays/devopsdays-web/content/events/2024-nashville/sponsor.md

       <td align="center"><i class="fa fa-handshake-o fa-2x"></td>
       <td>Community & Non-Profit (NPO)</td>
       <td>$0.00</td>
       <td>The community and non-profit (NPO) sponsorships is ideal for local meetups, co-working spaces, and other non-commercial communities who support DevOps.
-These sponsorships are free, but we ask that you share information about DevOpsDays Dallas 2023 with your members in order to become a Community Sponsor.
+These sponsorships are free, but we ask that you share information about DevOpsDays Nashville 2024 with your members in order to become a Community Sponsor.
           <ul class="fa-ul">
             <li><i class="fa-li fa fa-check-square"></i>One (1) ticket included.</li>
             <li><i class="fa-li fa fa-check-square"></i>20% discount code for twenty (20) tickets to share with your audience.</li>
             <li><i class="fa-li fa fa-check-square"></i>Logo on a shared slide, rotating during breaks.</li>
             <li><i class="fa-li fa fa-check-square"></i>Logo on the DevOpsDays Nashville 2024 event website.</li>
-      <td><s>10</s></td>
+      <td>10</td>
     </tr>
   </tbody>
 </table>